katydecorah/katydecorah.github.io/code/_posts/2022-11-07-documentation-action.md

 In the sample workflow for documentation action, the action recommends running whenever the repository see that any of the following files have been pushed: `.github/workflows/example.yml`, `action.yml`, `package.json`, and `README.md`.

-The documentation action may not cover all action use cases, mostly it covers what I have built with action so far.
+The documentation action may not cover all action use cases yet.
+It mostly it covers what I have built with action so far.